gdraheim/timetrack-odoo/README.md

     so **** WEEK 02.01.-09.01.
     mo 5:00 app1 extended frontend

 This can be pushed to Odoo with `./zeit2odoo.py -f zeit.txt update`.
+It defaults to dryrun and the real write operations are done when adding `-y`.
+And of course, it only works when the basic setup was done where you have configured the urls and login credentials.

 * [setup.quickstart](setup.quickstart.md) - the BASIC SETUP takes about one hour